MicrosoftDocs/azure-reference-other/studio-module-reference/train-matchbox-recommender.md

 6. For **Number of recommendation algorithm iterations**, indicate how many times the algorithm should process the input data.

      The Matchbox recommender is trained using a message-passing algorithm that can iterate multiple times over the input data.
-The higher this number, the more accurate the predictions; however, training will be slower.
+The higher this number, the more accurate the predictions; however, training is slower.
 Usually, the number of iterations is in the range 1 - 10.

 7. Run the experiment, or select just the **Train Matchbox Recommender** module and select **Run selected**.

 ## Examples

- For examples of how recommendation models are used in Azure Machine Learning, see these sample experiments in the [Model Gallery](https://gallery.cortanaintelligence.com/):
+For examples of how recommendation models are used in Azure Machine Learning, see these sample experiments in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):

--   The [Movie recommender sample](http://go.microsoft.com/fwlink/?LinkId=525276) demonstrates how to train, evaluate, and score using a recommendation model.
+- [Movie recommender sample](http://go.microsoft.com/fwlink/?LinkId=525276): Demonstrates how to train, evaluate, and score using a recommendation model.

-## Technical Notes
+## Technical notes

+This section contains implementation details, tips, and answers to frequently asked questions.

+### Tips

 -   If a feature column has missing values, the mode of the non-missing values will be used as replacement for the missing values.

 -   All user and item features are re-scaled to have unit length, so that their maximum absolute value is 1.
 No translation is applied to the feature values, so as to maintain their sparsity.

+### Restrictions

--   Online update (or continuous training) of a recommendation model is not currently supported in Azure Machine Learning.
+Online update (or continuous training) of a recommendation model is not currently supported in Azure Machine Learning.
 If you want to capture user responses to recommendations and use those for improving the model, we suggest retraining the complete model periodically.
 Incremental training is not possible, but you can apply a sliding window to the training data to ensure that data volume is minimized while using the most recent data.

-### Memory Footprint
+### Estimating recommender memory usage

- Currently, the lower bound of Matchbox's memory footprint is 16 * N \* (4 \* T + 2 \* R) bytes, where N refers to the number of user-item-rating triples in the training dataset, T to the number of latent traits, and R to the difference between the minimum and maximum rating (in the training dataset).
+Currently, the lower bound of Matchbox's memory footprint is `16 * N\(4\T + 2\R)` bytes, where _N_ refers to the number of user-item-rating triples in the training dataset, _T_ to the number of latent traits, and _R_ to the difference between the minimum and maximum rating (in the training dataset).

- The size of a serialized Matchbox recommender model is approximately 16 * T \* (U \* R + I + X + Y) bytes, where U refers the number of users, I to the number of items, X to the number of user features, and Y to the number of item features.
+The size of a serialized Matchbox recommender model is approximately `16 * T\(U\R + I + X + Y)` bytes, where _U_ refers to the number of users, _I_ to the number of items, _X_ to the number of user features, and _Y_ to the number of item features.

-##  <a name="ExpectedInputs"></a> Expected Inputs
+##  <a name="ExpectedInputs"></a> Expected inputs

 |Name|Type|Description|
 |----------|----------|-----------------|
 |Training dataset of user-item-rating triples|[Data Table](data-table.md)|Ratings of items by users, expressed as a triple (User, Item, Rating)|
 |Training dataset of user features|[Data Table](data-table.md)|Dataset containing features that describe users (optional)|
 |Training dataset of item features|[Data Table](data-table.md)|Dataset containing features that describe items (optional)|

-##  <a name="parameters"></a> Module Parameters
+##  <a name="parameters"></a> Module parameters

 |Name|Range|Type|Default|Description|
 |----------|-----------|----------|-------------|-----------------|
 |Number of traits|>=0|Integer|10|Specify the number of traits to use with the recommender (optional)|